weerapat1003 - stock.adobe.com

 “To stay ahead of threats, it is critical that companies provide a holistic approach to improving the security process by not only utilising an integrated security solution, but also practising good security hygiene.”

-Ed Baker, senior director EMEA partners at McAfee, said that with the first anniversary of the EU’s General Data Protection Regulation (GDPR) approaching, IT security professionals are still struggling to secure and protect their organisations.
+Ed Baker, senior director EMEA partners at McAfee, said that with the of the EU’s General Data Protection Regulation (GDPR) approaching, IT security professionals are still struggling to secure and protect their organisations.

 “It is crucial that cyber security firms and the channel work on a unified front,” he said.
 “The channel has the platform to offer guidance and ensure organisations adopt an integrated approach.”